The Best Road Bike Helmets of 2017

 Circumferential tension is achieved by a dial-like mechanism at the back of the helmet, or in the case of the Lazer Z-1, at the top of the helmet.
 Adjustment on the medium-sized helmets we tested falls in the 52-60cm range, with most models offering 4cm of adjustment.
 The design of the internal harness varies between manufacturers to helmets.
 All of the helmets we tested use a dial to change tension.
 The dial works like a ratchet, providing precise tension adjustment.
 All of the dial adjustments on the helmets we tested functioned as intended.

 Some are smaller than others, such as the small dial on the Giro Synthe, which can be difficult to feel with thick gloves.
 The Lazer Z-1 has a dial on top of the helmet that can also be hard to feel with gloves.
-Our favorite dials are exposed 360 degrees and are large enough to be adjustable with gloves, like the dial on the Smith Overtake.
+Our favorite dials are exposed 360 degrees, like the dial on the Smith Overtake, and are large enough to be adjustable with gloves.
 Other tensioning systems exist and are employed on some of the mountain bike helmets we have previously tested, but we recommend a dial mechanism, as it allows for one-handed adjustment of the helmet while riding.

 The Bell Gage offers the best overall adjustability of any helmet tested, earning it a 9/10.
 The non-fixed position of the rear strap allows for easy centering of the chinstrap buckle.
 The tensioning dial is not fully exposed but is large enough to allow for adjustment with gloves.
-The Bell Gage also has 2cm of accessible fore/aft adjustment.
+The Bell Gage also has two cm of accessible fore/aft adjustment.
 The Bontrager Ballista is also a standout product, with similar adjustability to the Bell Gage.
-Its fore/aft adjustment is a bit more difficult to manipulate.
+Its fore/aft adjustment is a bit harder to manipulate.
 The Kask Protone is the lowest scoring product, because you can't lock the fore/aft adjustment.

 Helmet weight is important.
 Road cycling is a gram-conscious sport; both pro and amateur riders go to great lengths to decrease weight.
 Bike technology has progressed, and every professional cyclist is already on a bike that meets the UCI minimum weight limit, so further decreases in grams can only be found in items worn by the rider, like shoes and helmets.
 Every extra gram slows you down on climbs, and a heavy helmet can also cause neck fatigue on a long ride.
 While weight can impact comfort, all of the helmets we tested are relatively light.